Ko te pae tawhiti whāia kia tata

 MSc student Adele Parli had her work on wētā personality and baits featured in NZ Geographic.
 Read about it here

-The booklet Ka kawe nga kī i te Tonga – To carry the knowledge from the South introducing and framing the kaupapa about Māori and Antarctica is now available.
+The booklet Ka kawe nga kī i te Tonga – To carry the knowledge from the South introducing and framing work from the RossRAMP project kaupapa about Māori and Antarctica is now available.

 New publications: